Updated: Mar 4

 The latest official policy paper of the EU unfolding its strategy on China is the strategic communication in March 2019.
 It is the document in which the key word “systematic rival” has been quoted by basically all analytical pieces on EU-China relations and is still frequently discussed among practitioners, think tankers and academics now.
-Formally recognising China as a “systematic rival” demonstrated a shift in EU’s strategic thinking towards Beijing.
+Formally recognising China as a systematic rival - aside from a cooperation and negotiating partner and an economic competitor simultaneously - demonstrated a shift in EU’s strategic thinking towards Beijing.

 The COVID-19 pandemic during 2020 further made Brussels and Member State capitals realise the innateness and ambition of Beijing red-handed.
 The approach of the 2019 EU strategic document on China was officially agreed upon by the European Council in October 2020.

 Many brilliant analyses have discussed how the pandemic served as a catalyst for the citizens and governments of Europe to turn sceptical and critical with regards to Beijing.
 This article focuses on analysing the trade and investment dimension of the recent elaboration on EU’s strategy towards China by High Representative of the Union for Foreign Affairs and Security Policy/Vice-President of the European Commission (HR/VP) Josep Borrell in September 2020 while the US-factor in EU’s strategic-planning towards Beijing is also touched upon.

 In an article in June, HR/VP Borrell depicted EU’s path ahead: to follow its “own way” – based on the Union’s values and interests – when facing the rivalry between the US and China.
 Through this figurative piece of the boat (EU) sailing through the sea storm (world politics amid US-China rivalry), Borrell called on the EU to be its own captain and move forward together.